Medical resources and calls for medical suppliers, professionals and volunteers

 If you have symptoms of coronavirus, get tested!
 Sites run by New York State are free.
 Check with the others and with your doctor to find out if there will be charges. coronavirus.health.ny.gov/find-test-site-near-you.
 New Yorkers who have symptoms or questions about Coronavirus (COVID-19) can call 1-844-NYC-4NYC to connect to a medical provider free of charge seven days a week from 9am - 9pm.

-If you participated in a protest, get tested!
+If you have been in close contact with people outside your household, get tested!
 (Some people get tested before they visit vulnerable loved ones.)

 Hotlines and websites

 4/10/2020 U.S. Food & Drug Administration (FDA) guidance about sterilizing PPE at fda.gov/emergency-preparedness-and-response/counterterrorism-and-emerging-threats/coronavirus-disease-2019-covid-19

 4/11/2020 The Community Service Society has established the Managed Care Consumer Assistance Program (MCCAP), a free health coverage helpline assisting people with how to manage the health care bureaucracy, including applying for hospital financial assistance, resolving billing issues, or appealing coverage denials.
 Reach MCCAP at 888-614-5400, Monday-Friday, 9am-4pm.